MuSR: Testing the Limits of Chain-of-thought with Multistep Soft Reasoning

 The congruence between the reasoning and the text itself allows us to generate these datasets automatically with the aid of LLMs, using supporting logic to elicit examples that \emph{the LLMs themselves} cannot reliably solve.
-Our novel neurosymbolic dataset generation procedure starts by instantiating a set of facts encoding a reasoning problem in a domain of interest, shown in Figure~\ref{fig:intro_diagram} (left).
-We then use a recursive prompting strategy to expand that into a reasoning tree, encoding the multistep commonsense inferences needed to answer the given question (Figure~\ref{fig:intro_diagram}; middle).
-This reasoning tree is then fed into GPT-4 in chunks to generate the narrative, with checks that it preserves the core facts of the story (Figure~\ref{fig:intro_diagram}; right).
+Our novel neurosymbolic dataset generation procedure is shown in Figure~\ref{fig:intro_diagram}.
 Recovering the reasoning from the final narrative itself is a hard problem, solvable by humans but not by GPT-4 using any of a number of prompting strategies and neurosymbolic approaches we tried.
 Notably, these properties do not hold when creating narratives with more basic prompting strategies: asking GPT-4 to define and write a murder mystery in a single shot leads to unnatural, homogeneous stories that may include inconsistencies, as we show later.